matt77hias/Blog/_posts/2018-01-28-the-universal-pointer.md

 	});
 }
 ```
 Note that we directly access our `m_getter` member variable inside the capture of the lambdas.
+This explains the public access modifier.